One2Remember/Kakuro_Solver/README.md

 C++ Kakuro Solver

 ## Input
-1 Command Line argument encoding a single board (up to 10x10) as follows:
+1 Command Line argument for input file encoding a single board (up to 10x10) as follows:
 ```
   1 line with N: integer value containing number of initial blank spaces
   N lines each containing: x and y coordinates of an initial blank space